axetroy/s4/README.md

 eg `CONNECT root@192.168.0.1:22 WITH FILE ./path/to/private/key/file`

-If password or private key file not provide. it will ask you to enter in terminal.
+If the password or private key file not provide. it will ask you to enter in terminal.

 </details>